JWooll/Bootcamp-Project-4-FIFA/README.md

   Utilize tableschema.SQL to create the Player table in PostgreSQL under a new database.
 Once the table is set up, upload the cleaned CSV files into the newly created PostgreSQL table.

 # Pandas
   To retrieve data from PostgreSQL, begin to run MachineLearningTesting.ipynb with SQLAlchemy and psycopg2 installed.
 Edit the config.py to connect the code to your own Postgres server.
 Once you have the data, continue down the notebook to further prepare the data for the ML models.
 First, we used regex to ensure the wage column, the target variable, is numeric.
-We the removed the daysjoined column, as it had missing data, the value and potential columns, as they were too closely related to wage and not the player's statistics, as well as the ID and non-numeric columns in order to run the models.
+We the removed the value and potential columns, as they were too closely related to wage and not the player's statistics, as well as the ID and non-numeric columns in order to run the models.
 Additionally, we decided to filter out players who play goalkeeper as they have a pay curve separate from other players' stats as they are a purely defensive role.

 # Preparing the Data for Modeling
 We separated the target variable, wage, as Y and the features as X and then separated these new data frames into training and testing data in an 80%-20% split.
 We also scaled the features to reduce noise from numerically unbalanced scales across columns.